trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.5.2: Updated for 10.0.2.
+Better handling of faction pets.
 - v 2.5.1: Updated for 10.0.
 Fixed pet lock in.
 Won't summon purchased pets so often.
 - v 2.5.0: Added ability to ignore certain pets.
 - v 2.4.5: Updated for Patch 9.2.0 - hopefully this one will be published